PredictiveEcology/SpaDES.core/cran-comments.md

 ## Downstream dependencies

-We have run R CMD check on downstream dependencies, and all have passed except those noted below.
+We have run R CMD check on downstream dependencies, and all have passed.

-* Current CRAN versions of `SpaDES` and `SpaDES.addins` produce an ERROR due to a recent change in the dependency package `reproducible`, which has just been updated on CRAN (v0.2.6).
-These errors are fixed in this version of `SpaDES.core`.

 Summary at https://github.com/PredictiveEcology/SpaDES.core/blob/master/revdep/README.md.